InformaticsMatters/fragmentor/README.md

 speeding up the loading of extracts to the Neo4j database used by fragment search.

+>   For kubernetes execution of the fragmentation process refer to our
+    [fragmentor-ansible] repository, which contains a playbook that launches the fragmentor processes as Pods within a suitably configured Kubernetes cluster.

 Summary of Contents:

 -   Ansible playbooks to populate the database: standardisation, fragmentation